RadArcadeKid/CoffeeGhostGame/Process/README.md

 - Soundtrack - Probably some Lofi hip hop or chill ambient music Additional sound effects
-- Maybe some ghost possession noises, machines breaking
+- Maybe some ghost possession noises, machines breaking Menus
-- Menus - Some spooky UI
 - Type of Sound f/x - Not quite sure how to answer this one...non-diagetic sounds?
+Little button presses?
+- Music - *Maybe* - only if we can figure it out in time

 ## 11/20/19